pfapi/pfapi/README.md

 ### step 1 install Redis server

-Please refer <a href="https://redis.io/docs/getting-started/">to install redis server</a> on your local computer.
+Please refer to <a href="https://redis.io/docs/getting-started/">Redis getting started</a> to install redis server on your local computer.

 ### step 2 create strapi app